iananthu1999/PowerBI_Blinkit_project/README.md

 # PowerBI_Blinkit_project
 Visualization of blinkit datsets in a responsive dashboard using PowerBI

+A modern and user-friendly grocery store management application that streamlines inventory, sales, and customer interaction for efficient operations and a seamless shopping experience.

 # KPI Requirements
 1. Total Sales
 2. Average Sales